mozilla/bedrock/docs/mozilla-traffic-cop.rst

 If a variation is chosen, a cookie is set (for the session only) that will send the user back to the same variation if/when the page is again visited.

-Any querystring parameters present when a user initially lands on a page will be propagated to the variation redirect.
+Any query string parameters present when a user initially lands on a page will be propagated to the variation redirect.

 Configuration